ClientSelection/uno/doc/ReleaseNotes/_ReleaseNotes.md

 - #2287 Vertical `ListView` containing a horizontal `ScrollViewer`: horizontal scrolling is difficult, only works when the gesture is perfectly horizontal
 - #2130 Grid - fix invalid measure when total star size is 0
 - [iOS] Fix invalid image measure on constrained images with `Margin`
+- [iOS] #2361 ListView would measure children with infinite width

 ## Release 2.0